-4.10 Overdose (symptoms, emergency procedures, antidotes), if necessary In tolerance studies in young healthy cats, the following dose-related clinical signs occurred at doses of up to 30 mg/animal/day: anorexia, vomiting, lethargy, pruritus and haematological and biochemical abnormalities such as neutropenia, lymphopenia, reduced serum potassium and phosphorus levels, increased magnesium and creatinine levels and the occurrence of anti-nuclear antibodies.
+4.10 Overdose (symptoms, emergency procedures, antidotes), if necessary

+In tolerance studies in young healthy cats, the following dose-related clinical signs occurred at doses of up to 30 mg/animal/day: anorexia, vomiting, lethargy, pruritus and haematological and biochemical abnormalities such as neutropenia, lymphopenia, reduced serum potassium and phosphorus levels, increased magnesium and creatinine levels and the occurrence of anti-nuclear antibodies.
 At a dose of 30 mg/day some cats showed signs of haemolytic anaemia and severe clinical deterioration.
 Some of these signs may also occur in hyperthyroid cats treated at doses of up to 20 mg per day.

 Excessive doses in hyperthyroid cats may result in signs of hypothyroidism.
 This is however unlikely, as hypothyroidism is usually corrected by negative feedback mechanisms.
 Please refer to Section 4.6: Adverse reactions.

 If overdosage occurs, stop treatment and give symptomatic and supportive care.

-4.11 Withdrawal period(s) Not applicable.
+4.11 Withdrawal period(s)

+Not applicable.

 5. PHARMACOLOGICAL PROPERTIES

-Pharmacotherapeutic group: antithyroid preparations: sulphur-containing imidazole derivatives.
+Pharmacotherapeutic group:antithyroid preparations, sulphur-containing imidazole derivates.

 ATC Vet Code: QH03BB02.

-5.1 Pharmacodynamic properties Thiamazole acts by blocking the biosynthesis of thyroid hormone in vivo.
+5.1 Pharmacodynamic properties

+Thiamazole acts by blocking the biosynthesis of thyroid hormone in vivo.
 The primary action is to inhibit binding of iodide to the enzyme thyroid peroxidase, thereby preventing the catalysed iodination of thyroglobulin and T_3 and T_4 synthesis.

+5.2 Pharmacokinetic particulars

+Absorption

-5.2 Pharmacokinetic particulars Following oral dosing in healthy cats, 5 mg thiamazole is rapidly and completely absorbed with a bioavailability of >75%.
+Following oral dosing in healthy cats, thiamazole is rapidly and completely absorbed with a bioavailability of >75 %.
 However, there is a considerable variation between animals.

-Elimination of the drug from cat plasma is rapid with a half life of 4.5-5.0 hours.
-Peak plasma levels occur approximately 1-2 hours after dosing.
-C{max} is between 1.6-1.9 μg/ml.
-In rats thiamazole has been shown to be poorly bound to plasma protein (5%); 40% was bound to red blood cells.
+Peak plasma levels occur approximately 0.5-1 hour after dosing (t{max} = 0.69 h).
+C{max} is between 1.1 and 2.7 μg/ml (1.78 μg/ml) and half-life is 3.3 h.

+Distribution

+From man and rats it is known that the drug can cross the placenta and concentrates in the foetal thyroid gland.
+There is also a high rate of transfer into breast milk.

+The drug residence time in the thyroid gland is assumed to be longer than in the plasma.

+Metabolism and elimination

 The metabolism of thiamazole in cats has not been investigated, however, in rats thiamazole is rapidly metabolised in the thyroid gland.
-About 64% of the administered dose being eliminated in the urine and only 7.8% excreted in faeces.
+About 64 % of the administered dose being eliminated in the urine and only 7.8 % excreted in faeces.
 This is in contrast with man where the liver is important for the metabolic degradation of the compound.
-The drug residence time in the thyroid gland is assumed to be longer than in the plasma.
-From man and rats it is known that the drug can cross the placenta and concentrates in the foetal thyroid gland.
-There is also a high rate of transfer into breast milk.

 6. PHARMACEUTICAL PARTICULARS

 6.1 List of excipients

-Tablet core:

-Lactose monohydrate

-Povidone

-Sodium starch glycolate
+Tablet core: Lactose monohydrate Povidone Sodium starch glycolate Type A Silica, colloidal anhydrous Magnesium stearate

-Magnesium stearate

-Coating: